 Black sesame paste for savoury dishes:

-- Pour the seeds into an ungreased pan.
-Roast them over medium heat until there is a solid nutty, sesame aroma.
-Sesame seeds burn easily, so stir frequently and keep a close eye on the pan.
+- Pour the black sesame seeds into an ungreased pan.
+Roast them over medium heat until there is a solid, nutty sesame aroma.
+Sesame seeds burn easily, so stir frequently and closely watch the pan.

 - Put the roasted seeds into the blender or food processor and begin grinding.
-When you notice the seeds start to release their oils, pause the grinding.
-Scrape the seeds from the sides and the bottom of the blender or processor and then begin grinding again.
-Repeat this 2 to 3 times.
+When the seeds start releasing their oils, pause the grinding.
+Scrape the seeds from the sides and the bottom of the blender or processor, then grind again.
+Repeat this 4 to 5 times.
+If, on the 5th time, you don't see the blended seeds getting any oilier or smoother, then you may have a drier batch of sesame seeds.
+In this case, consider adding more sesame oil.

 - When the seeds are finely ground and moist from the natural oils, add the honey or sesame oil and process again to combine the ingredients.

 - Process until the seeds and honey or oil are pasty and slightly liquid.
-Pour your kurogoma seed paste into a clean, sterilized jar.
+Pour your black sesame seed paste into a clean, sterilised jar.

 Nutrition

-If you liked this recipe, don't forget to share with us your masterpiece by tagging us on Instagram @honestfoodtalks!
+If you liked our recipe, don't forget to share with us your masterpiece by tagging us on Instagram @honestfoodtalks.
+Next up, learn how to make lotus seed paste.

 Leave a Reply